We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

 After a short takeoff roll, we were off the ground.
-Through it all, the geared turbofan engines remained remarkably quiet.
+Through it all, the engines remained remarkably quiet.

 - source